dkimbel/okcreate/javascripts/okCycle/README.md

 ### Lazy Loading

 okCycle supports lazy loading of images.
 To enable this feature set the `data-src` (name is configurable) attribute to the image src.

 ### Eager Loading

-If you've elected to lazy load images, you can force okCycle to eager load additional images by
+If you've elected to lazy load images, you can force okCycle to eager load additional images by changing the eagerLoad option.
+The default forces the plugin to wait until the first image has loaded before initialization will be completed.

 ## Dependencies